uchicago-dsi/climate-cabinet-campaign-finance-tracker/data/README.md

     4. The dataset has 467 missing rows, of which belong to "Registration fee for Netroots event" and have no recipient, donor, or total donation amount.

-#### Pennsylvania Campaign Finance Data
+## Pennsylvania Campaign Finance Data
-##### Summary
+### Summary
-- The Pennsylvania Campaign Finance Data comes from the Pennsylvania Government Website’s Full Finance Campaign Report section.
+- The Pennsylvania Campaign Finance Data comes from the [Pennsylvania Department of State Website’s Full Campaign Finance Export section](https://www.dos.pa.gov/VotingElections/CandidatesCommittees/CampaignFinance/Resources/Pages/FullCampaignFinanceExport.aspx).
+Although only some years are visible on this page, the url for each year follows the same format.
 To see the actual forms and reports those can be found here: https://www.dos.pa.gov/VotingElections/CandidatesCommittees/FormsReports/Pages/default.aspx.
 No defenses or anti-captcha mechanisms exist to monitor access to the data.
 The data is stored in the form of csvs, but is named with a .txt and .zip tag depending on the year.
 This is because while the data spans from 1987-2022, there are incongruences in the formatting.
 The pre-2000 data have their sub-categories listed as separate links in the form of .txt, while the post-2000 years have each year as a .zip nested file that contains the sub-categories.
 Additionally, 2022 has 2 additional fields (Timestamp & Reported ID) in the filer report, making it have more columns than previous years.

-##### Format
+### Format
-- The data consists of csv files organized according to year, with each annual file having 5 files/categories: contributions, debt, expenditures, basic filer info, and other receipts.
+- The data consists of csv files organized according to year, with each year having 5 files representing 5 categories.
+Although the exact filenames are not consistent, they always start with the same string (at least since 2010): `contrib` (contributions), `debt` (debt), `expense` (expenditures), `filer` (basic filer info), and `receipt` (other receipts).
 While there is a readme file, it is largely ineffectual since it merely describes some of the data types.
 A more useful description can be found on the https://www.dos.pa.gov/VotingElections/CandidatesCommittees/CampaignFinance/Resources/Pages/Technical-Specifications.aspx page, which redirects to a page that better details what the data is about.
 Even then one must consult the filing documentations like the report cover sheet, and its various Schedules, to better understand how some of the values (like filerType) can be intepreted.
 - As mentioned, in 2022 there were changes to the format of the data, including concatenating the name fields (no more separate fields for first, middle and last name), the treasurer’s address fields were removed in the filer document, party codes were updated to be more intuitive, and some more minor adjustments.

-##### Features
+### Features
 - The following statewide offices, which can be grouped into administrative, judicial, and legislative appointments, are required to file out the finance reports:

 - Administrative: